CentreSecuriteIA/textbook/docs/Chapters/01 - Capabilities/3-Terminology.md

 ***Figure****: For illustrative purposes.
 This graph could be criticized because it is not clear that the capabilities of those AIs can be reduced to a single dimension.*

 Often, these terms get used as discrete capability thresholds; that is, individuals tend to categorize an AI as potentially an AGI, an ASI, or neither.
-The next section will introduce a framework for viewing AI capabilities on a continuous scale, providing a more granular and insightful lens through which to assess AI development and its implications for humanity.
+However, it is also completely possible that AI capabilities exist on a continuous scale.
+The next section introduces a framework for defining AGI in a more granular continuous way.

 ## (t,n)-AGI

-**Defi****ning (t,n)-AGI**.
-A system receives the designation of "t-AGI" if it can surpass a human expert in a certain cognitive task within the timespan 't'.
-A system gets identified as (t,n)-AGI if it can outdo a group of 'n' human experts working collectively on a set of cognitive tasks for the duration 't'.
+!!! definition "(t)-AGI"

+	Given a time frame ‘t’ to complete some cognitive task, if an AI system can outperform a human expert who is also given the time frame ‘t’ to perform the same task, then the AI system is called t-AGI for that timeframe ‘t’. ([source](https://www.alignmentforum.org/posts/BoA3agdkAzL6HQtQP/clarifying-and-predicting-agi))
+	 \

+!!! definition "(t,n)-AGI"

+	Instead of outperforming on human in timeframe ‘t’, if a system can outperform ‘n’ human experts working on the task for timeframe ‘t’, then we call it a (t,n)-AGI for the specific time duration ‘t’, and number of experts ‘n’. ([source](https://www.alignmentforum.org/posts/BoA3agdkAzL6HQtQP/clarifying-and-predicting-agi))

 For instance, an AI that exceeds the capability of a human expert in one second on a given cognitive task would be classified as a "one-second AGI".
 This scalable measure extends to longer durations, such as one minute, one hour, or even one year, depending on the AI's efficiency compared to human expertise within those periods.